The New People: Plot

 The New People reflected the youth-oriented counterculture of the 1960s.
-All people over 30 were now dead, and it was up to the young people to start a new society on the island.
+All people over 30 were now dead, and it was up to the young people to start a new society on the island, which would see bouts of sexism and racism in the fight to establish order.
 The pilot episode was written by Rod Serling, credited as "John Phillips."